aksh04ay/aksh04ay.github.io/_posts/2021-10-22-transaction.markdown

 from committed transactions.
 To maintain indexes, we need to maintain indexes for each version (and discard upon GC).
+This technique is known as *multi-version concurrency control* (MVCC).

 ### Preventing Lost Updates
 Read Committed and Snapshot Isolation provides good guarantees about